-Foreign patents are then to be listed, alphabetically arranged by country, with those from each country in numerical order.
+Foreign patents and published applications are to be listed, alphabetically arranged by country, with those from each country in numerical order under the heading "Foreign References".

 Other references are then listed, alphabetically arranged by author (by title, if no author is given).
-Included in this category are German allowed applications, Belgian and Netherlands printed specifications, abstracts, abbreviatures and other publications.
-See 707.05(e).
+See section 707.05 (e).